emilhaegglund/TADA/README.md

 # SDBW
-A snakemake workflow to subsample taxa from GTDB or RefSeq based on taxonomic/phylogenomic information and create a protein-sequence blast database (Diamond) from them.
+A snakemake workflow to subsample taxa from GTDB or RefSeq based on taxonomic/phylogenomic information, download the proteomes, and create a protein-sequence blast database (Diamond).

 ## Installing
 Running the SDBW-workflow requires [Conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).
 First clone this repository from git using